-In Secondary School, Advisory serves as a daily "home base" for students and allows for some time to check in with each student, to address any questions or concerns a student may have and to provide a place for students to obtain school information and announcements.
+In High School, Advisory serves as a daily "home base" for students and allows for some time to check in with each student, to address any questions or concerns a student may have and to provide a place for students to obtain school information and announcements.
 Additionally, it is a time to work on holistic development and teach study and organizational skills, cyber safety, building positive relationships, conflict resolution, building community and college readiness, and innovative and entrepreneurial skills.
+Counselors will also utilize this time to hold programming to support the socio emotional well being of scholars and preparation for college as is appropriate for the age of the child.
 Advisory teachers serve as student advocates and should be an initial point of contact for students and parents with concerns.